zenml-io/blog.zenml.io/_posts/2022-10-27-pytorch-experiment-tracking.md

     return train_dataloader, test_dataloader
 ```

-One of the best practices we keep when defining a `step` is type annotation.
+One of the best practices we keep when defining a `step` is [type annotation](https://blog.logrocket.com/understanding-type-annotation-python/).
 In simple terms, this means we define the data type for all the inputs and outputs of a `step`.
 This is a requirement when defining a `step`.

-In the `load_data` step above, the outputs of the `step` are the train and test dataloaders of the `DataLoader` type in PyTorch.
+For the `load_data` step above, the outputs of the `step` are the train and test dataloaders of the `DataLoader` type in PyTorch.
 All you have to do is append `Output(train_dataloader=DataLoader, test_dataloader=DataLoader)` to the function name.

 Now, let's use the same method and define our next `step` to load the model.